lorenzo-stoakes/kernel-scripts/README.md

 __NOTE:__ Many of these scripts are interdependent and assume they are all available on the `PATH`.

+### Maintaining

+* `updateLinux` - Updates a list of linux trees in specific directories and on specific branches.
+This is configured to my personal setup, so you _will_ need to edit this script to fit your set up.
+The list of directories and branches are clearly separated from the actual code that updates so this is a quick task.

 ### Generating

 * `makeLinux` - Creates a [qemu][qemu] kernel development environment.
 The image